-Though cotton has set a benchmark to all the other fibers, 100% cotton is known to shrink.
-This is one of the main reasons that stop people from investing in items that are 100% cotton.
+Though cotton has set a benchmark to all the other fibers, 100% Cotton is known to shrink.
+This is one of the main reasons that stop people from investing in items that are 100% cotton, because they have doubt of Will 100% Cotton Shrink or not.
 With the desire to sell the products, the manufacturers may end up blending other fibers with cotton.
 By doing this, the shrinkage happens in lesser amounts.
 Most of the bedding materials available these days avoid using 100% cotton.

 The answer to the above question is a 'No.' The clothes with 100% cotton in them should be washed using cold water.
 The cotton clothes shrink drastically when they are soaked and washed using hot water.

 As we all know, cotton is obtained from a plant, regarded as a vegetable-based plant.
 They are easy to be shrunk when exposed to hard water.
 Luke Warm water can reduce the shrinkage, not completely.
 Cotton is the 'King' of all fibers, but it can become a menace managing it at times.

 Always read the label on the cotton products when you buy them.
 All the details would be mentioned, and it becomes easy for you to proceed with the purchase.
 It is one of the easiest fabrics when it comes to maintenance.

 You can wash them like any other clothes.
 They can be dried easily too.
 Exposing it to the sun might cause the colors to fade.
 An air dryer is an apt way to dry cotton clothes.
 Soaking cotton sheets with all the other garments are not recommended.

 The colors from the other clothes can be quickly absorbed by cotton material.
 Stains are to be removed prior to soaking the cotton sheet in water.
 While drying makes sure to flip the garment inside out and then dry it in the sun.
 Doing this will keep the colors intact.
 Shrinkage of cotton materials can be prevented by following the washing and drying instructions carefully.